ethersync/ethersync/docs/decisions/07-cursor-positions.md

 ### Store user state in a map in the main Automerge document

-The Automerge document for an Teamtype project could be split into a `files` key (which contains the file contents like before), and a `peers` key (which stores information about the peers' state, like cursor positions).
+The Automerge document for a Teamtype project could be split into a `files` key (which contains the file contents like before), and a `peers` key (which stores information about the peers' state, like cursor positions).

 * Good, because transmitting this information would be trivial, with no work required from us at all.
 The Automerge sync protocol handles it for us.
 * Bad, because this "ephemeral" data would become part of the CRDT, that each peer needs to persist.
 The persisted data would be larger as a result, and contain data that's completely irrelevant after a short amount of time.